Week 3 Assignment 50 Points

 6. Insert at least one image or graphic on each content slide.

-9. Add speaker notes in the Notes pane below each slide.
+9. Add speaker notes: Click in the Notes Pane below each slide and type your talking points.

 10. Review for CARP principles and the 6×6 rule.
 Save as LastName_Week3_Training.pptx.